-The acute effects of chicory inulin (enriched with oligofructose) on mood, well-being, and cognitive performance was investigated in 47 healthy young adult volunteers enrolled in a placebo-controlled cross-over study.
-Approximately 3 hours after administration of chicory inulin (5 mg), improvements in happiness, indigestion, and several memory tasks were noticed.
-However, it was unclear from the data if all measurements were correlated to baseline on the 2 test days.Smith 2015
+The acute effects of chicory inulin (enriched with oligofructose) on mood, well-being, and cognitive performance were investigated in 47 healthy young adult volunteers enrolled in a placebo-controlled, crossover study.
+Approximately 3 hours after administration of chicory inulin 5 mg, improvements in happiness, indigestion, and several memory tasks were noticed.
+However, it was unclear from the data if all measurements were correlated to baseline on the 2 test days.(Smith 2015)

-Chicory forage and roots added to the diet of pigs influenced the GI microbacteria.Liu 2012
+Chicory forage and roots added to the diet of pigs influenced GI microbacteria.(Liu 2012)